vikashmuktha/vikashmuktha/README.md

 - 👋 Hi, I’m @vikashmuktha
-- 👀 I’m Working as a DevOps engineer
+- 👀 I’m Working as a AWS-DevOps engineer
 - 🌱 I’m currently new tech to up-to-date
 - 💞️ I’m looking to collaborate on who are intrested to explore tech.
 - 📫 How to reach me mukthavikash@gmail.com